What Happens After Filing I-821D, DACA Application

 Receive Your Employment Authorization Card

 USCIS will not begin processing Form I-765, Application for Employment Authorization, until your primary DACA application (Form I-821D) is approved.
-It may take approximately 90 days to process the I-765 and produce your new employment authorization card (work permit).
+It generally takes at least 90 days to process the I-765 and produce your new employment authorization card (work permit).

 Tip: If you did not receive your employment authorization card (work permit) in the mail, you can make a case inquiry.

-After filing the DACA application, the entire process can take anywhere from 5-9 months.
+After filing the DACA application, processing times can take anywhere from 6-12 months.
 This is an approximation.
-It may be shorter for some and longer for others.
+DACA processing times may be shorter for some and longer for others.
 In some cases, USCIS will make a request for additional information or schedule an interview.
 Don’t forget — you can check your case status online with your receipt number.
 The USCIS website also lists normal processing times.
 If you believe that your case is outside the normal processing times, you can make a case inquiry.